What it is and how to survive it

-In this video I explain why sales take a nose-dive after launch day, and what you can do to recover.
+In this blog post, I explain why sales take a nose-dive after launch day, and what you can do to recover.

 It is that common, it happens to (almost) every entrepreneur, and it’s not a big deal